opencrafts-io/sherehe/README.md

-# Project Name Sherehe
+# Sherehe

-A Node.js RESTful API built with Express and PostgreSQL.
+This is the sherehe backend for academia.

 ## Table of Contents